My setup for remote programming on OSX in 2019

 As I was writing this article, I discovered nVALT–Brett Terpstra’s fork.
 It has more functionality like markdown support and a better interface.
 No vim keybindings though, which made it unpleasant for me to use.
 Terpstra is working on nvUltra currently which may fix this.

 After I started writing this article, Alex Singh released notational-fzf-vim, which is basically notational velocity but in vim!
 As the name implies, fulltext searching is powered by fzf, which in turn uses ripgrep by default.
 Both are excellent tools I use daily.

 In order to use it, you need to specify at least one directory for the plugin to search.
 This will be the primary directory where new notes will be saved, but you can search multiple directories.

 " notational fzf vim let g:nv_search_paths = \ ['~/Desktop/Sync/thoughts', \ '~/Desktop/Sync/thoughts/korean', \]

 and some example files that I’ve written to this week:

 packing-list.md self-publishing.md useful-shell-scripts.md vim.md watches.md youtube-videos.md korean/colloquial-or-slang.md korean/color-names.md korean/clothes-verbs.md

 This is my personal setup.
-It is by no means prescriptive–I merely wanted to share what works for me.
-I enjoy looking at other people's workflows to see how they handle things.
+I find it fascinaing to look at other people’s workflows and see how they handle things.
 Usually I can take away a thing or two and improve my own workflow.
-I'm open to improving it!
+Feel free to make suggestions.